golemfactory/golem-architecture/arch-snapshot/arch.md

 - Provides an opportunity for the Provider Agent and Requestor Agent to negotiate additional terms that weren’t included in the initial [Proposals](#proposal).
 This is possible through protocols built on top of the property language.

-Both the Provider Agent and Requestor Agent negotiate with multiple nodes simultaneously.
+Both the Provider Agent and Requestor Agent negotiate with multiple Agents simultaneously.
 The Requestor Agent initiates the Agreement by proposing it to the Provider Agent, who can either accept or reject the Proposal.
 Once the Agreement is signed by both parties, the Requestor Agent can begin using the resources.
 The Agreement remains valid until it is terminated by either party.
 The terms of termination (e.g., duration of the Agreement and conditions under which it can be terminated) are